mkristian/jetty-run/README.md

 # note #

 orginally the code was part the jruby-maven-plugins and slowly the functionality moved to the ruby side of things. so things are on the move and there is room for improvements . . .

+# meta-fu #

+bug-reports and pull request are most welcome.